 the proposed tool was enabled on top of the BMS-1.

-The test results reported by the xchecker are summarized in Table 6 (VTM and BMS configurations).
+The test results reported by the cross checker T. Nguyen are summarized in Table 7 (VTM and BMS configurations).

-Table 6: VTM and BMS configuration results for subtest 7.1.3.
+Table 7: VTM and BMS configuration results for subtest 7.1.3.